 Added by Susan Rochester on November 29, 2013 at 9:19 — No Comments

 It is easy to assume that people who have achieved great expertise and success must have ‘natural talent’.
 But while it is not always mentioned, when you look into it, they have all put in their hours of practice.
 Many many hours of practice.
 How much practice time are you giving your people?
-How…Continue
+How much time are you dedicating to your own practice?
+What impact is…Continue

 Being surprised is rarely a good thing in business.
 One of the reasons Big Data has quickly become the darling of business is because its insights help diminish the likelihood of surprises.
 The game-changing nature of Big Data analysis is that it enables businesses to leverage what they’ve learned about themselves to develop more accurate models and forecasts and to then monitor their performance in a near-real-time mode.